jcraigk/phishin/README.md

     * share from timestamp
  * put play random show button on empty playlist page
  * remove data-theme="light" (and maybe bulma entirely)
- * tracks displayed in non-show contexts should have their dates linked to show via button so you can still play the current page as a playlist
  * ErrorPage should handle status codes (Not Found especially)
  * make sure we re-hydrate any pages that have tracks on them when doing SSR (to highlight likes)
  * If you play a show and navigate to a new show, does it take over the playlist?